New Cross, Lewisham

 Much of the Victorian housing has been subdivided into flats, many of which are now occupied by Goldsmiths’ students.
 Other houses were replaced in the 1970s by council estates and by the 15-acre Fordham Park.

-Sir Barnes Wallis, who designed the bouncing bomb used in the ‘Dambusters’ raid in the Second World War, lived in New Cross for the first quarter of the 20th century.
+Former New Cross residents have included Sir Barnes Wallis, who designed the bouncing bomb used in the ‘Dambusters’ raid in the Second World War, and the actor Gary Oldman, who was born here in 1958.

 Carter USM’s ‘The Only Living Boy in New Cross’ was a top ten hit in 1992.